A WORK OF STARGÅTE SG-1 FAN-FICTION—by Van ©2010 | ||||

 "Okay," Hailey whispered, then leaned forward and to one side, to make it easier for Freya to untie the cord binding her wrists.

-in a complex pattern.
+Neither woman noticed what was happening behind their backs, across the lab.
+One of the crystals of the experimental device had begun to pulse and flash in a complex pattern.
 One-by-one, starting with the new Bondage Fairies crystal, all the data crystals in Freya's case pulsed in perfect synchronization.
 This continued for several seconds, then Freya's crystals went dark and the crystal in the experimental device returned to its former dim, steady glow, matching its neighbors.

-There are fairies at the bottom of our astrophysics lab
+There are fairies at the bottom of our astrophysics

-Chapter 1
+Chapter

 The afternoon was a disappointment for the team.
 The majority of the crystals they had decided to use for the experimental device had been salvaged from the war-ravaged ruin of one of Baal's cloning facilities, and while they all seemed to be functioning perfectly and the cobbled-together technology glowed and emitted a mildly irritating hum—it did nothing else.
 All attempts to ping the crystal array with Tok'ra and human computers met with decidedly limited results.
 The experimental device would not respond to commands—other than to return standard messages that signaled all was well and that programmed functions were proceeding within established parameters.
 Since the device didn't yet have any "programmed functions" or "established parameters", this was most frustrating.